CarleeSantel/nee-dcf/README.md

 The script produces a three-sheet Excel workbook:

 - **DCF Summary** — financial histories for 3 years,, 5-year projections (valuation from enterprise value-subtract debt-add back cash-get equity value-divide by shares outstanding-compare to current market price
-- **Sensitivity Analysis** — implied share price grid across 5 WACC scenarios (±200 basis points) and 7 terminal growth rates (1.0%–4.0%), with red-yellow-green indicators
+- **Sensitivity Analysis** — implied share price across 5 WACC scenariosand 7 terminal growth rates (1.0%–4.0%), with red-yellow-green indicators
 - **Assumptions** — all model parameters with methodology notes, suitable for documentation or review

 ---

 ## Key Observations

-- **NOPAT consistently exceeds reported FCF** for NEE because growth capital expedentures (new wind, solar, etc) is productive rather than destructive to company value — reported FCF not a good anchor for regulated utilities.
+- **NOPAT consistently exceeds reported FCF** for NEE because growth capital expedentures (new wind, solar, etc) is productive rather than destructive to value.
-- **Terminal value dominates the DCF**, as it does for most stable/capital-heavy businesses.
-The sensitivity table makes this explicit: WACC and TGR assumptions matter far more than near-term projections
+- **Terminal value dominates the DCF**, like it does for most stable/capital-heavy businesses, and  the sensitivity table mshows this: WACC and TGR assumptions matter far more
-- **NEE's low beta compresses WACC** relative to peers in the renewables environment, a direct consequence of its regulated Florida Power & Light earnings base, which provides stable, recession-resistant cash flows that reduce equity risk.
+- **NEE's low beta compresses WACC** relative to other renewables corporations, a direct consequence of its Florida Power & Light earnings base. this base is what gives stable, recession-resistant cash flows, that also reduce equity risk.
 - **ITC/PTC tax credits** keep NEE's effective tax rate below the statutory rate, which flows through to a lower WACC (via higher after-tax NOPAT) and higher implied equity value — a structural advantage for regulated utilities with large renewables pipelines.

 ---